pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Transcodings
 ============

-In order to encode and decode non-basic types of object that are not supported by the transcoder by default, custom transcodings need to be defined in code and registered with the :ref:`transcoder<Transcoder>` using the transcoder object's :func:`~eventsourcing.persistence.Transcoder.register` method.
-A transcoding will encode an instance of a non-basic type of object that cannot by default be encoded by the transcoder into a basic type of object that can be encoded by the transcoder, and will decode that representation into the original type of object.
+In order to encode and decode types of object that are not supported by the transcoder by default, custom transcodings need to be defined in code and registered with the :ref:`transcoder<Transcoder>` using the transcoder object's :func:`~eventsourcing.persistence.Transcoder.register` method.
+A transcoding will encode an instance of a type of object into a representation of that object that can be encoded by the transcoder, and will decode that representation into the original type of object.
 This makes it possible to transcode custom value objects, including custom types that contain custom types.
-The transcoder works recursively through the object and so included custom types do not need to be encoded by the transcoder, but will be converted subsequently.

 The library includes a limited collection of custom transcoding objects.
 For example, the library's :class:`~eventsourcing.persistence.UUIDAsHex` class